Trading, clearing and settlement of debt securities

-Debt securities on ASX are traded, cleared and settled in the same way as equity securities.
+Debt securities which are also quoted on ASX are traded, cleared and settled in the same way as equity securities.

 Trading in ASX quoted debt securities is conducted between broking firms who act on behalf of their clients, in the same way as for quoted equity securities.
 The trading is conducted electronically via the ASX Trade platform.
 Settlement occurs in the Clearing House Electronic Subregister System (CHESS) where the participants are ASX brokers, specialist third party clearing organisations and approved institutions.